https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

   }

   /**
-   * @dev Returns the multiplication of two unsigned integers, reverting on
+   * @main Returns the multiplication of two unsigned integers, reverting on
    * overflow.
    *
    * Counterpart to Solidity's `*` operator.